Palatine Hill: Monuments

 Dominating the site is the Palace of Domitian which was rebuilt largely during the reign of Domitian over earlier buildings of Nero.
 Later emperors, particularly those of the Severan Dynasty, made significant additions to the buildings, notably the Domus Severiana.

 The Palace of Domitian

 Houses of Livia and Augustus

-The House of Livia, the wife of Augustus, is conventionally attributed to her based only on the generic name on a clay pipe and circumstantial factors such as proximity to the House of Augustus.
+The House of Livia, the wife of Augustus, is conventionally attributed to her based only on the generic name on a lead pipe and circumstantial factors such as proximity to the House of Augustus.

 The building is located near the Temple of Magna Mater at the western end of the hill, on a lower terrace from the temple.
-It is notable for its beautiful frescoes.
+It is notable for its frescoes.

 House of Tiberius

 Known as the Domus Tiberiana because the original house was built by Tiberius, he spent much of his time in his palaces in Campania and Capri.
 It was later incorporated into Nero's Domus Transitoria.
 Part of its remains lie in the current Farnese Gardens.